 I.D.E.A.
 Interactive Distance Education Applications

 We believe that the best way to overcome the challenges faced by Ghana is through bringing distance-learning technology to a school in Ghana in order to supplement the education of its students.
-The main benefit to this is that it helps compensate for the usually subpar quality of education that is usually provided in Ghanaian schools.
+The main benefit to this is that it helps compensate for the usually subpar quality of education that is provided in Ghanaian schools.
 Since many Ghanaian teachers are poorly trained, if they are trained at all, having virtual lessons put together by competition educators will provide some means of a failsafe to ensure that students will be able to keep up with the curriculum.
 In addition, given the widespread problem of teacher absences, computers would ensure that students would never have to miss a lesson.
 The final benefit is the experience students would gain from using technology, which would help prepare better for jobs later in life in an increasing technology-centric world.

 Step 1: Preparation